ComputerRL: Scaling End-to-End Online Reinforcement Learning for Computer Use Agents: The Training

-\textbf{Reward Design.} We employ a rule-based reward framework to furnish transparent and verifiable training signals in the context of reinforcement learning.
-For each trajectory generated by the agent, task completion is assessed via an automated verification function.
-If the trajectory successfully solves the task, we assign a reward of 1 to every action that is both correctly formatted and substantially contributes to the solution; otherwise, any trajectory failing the verification or actions with improper formatting receive a reward of 0.
-Distinct from conventional approaches that propagate step-wise returns via the Bellman equation~\citep{sutton1998reinforcement} and infer advantages retrospectively, our methodology treats each prompt-response pair as an independent training instance, with rewards allocated according to the final trajectory outcome.
-This direct, step-level reward assignment provides explicit and interpretable feedback by tightly coupling agent behaviors with task success, thereby facilitating more efficient and robust policy optimization during reinforcement learning.
+\textbf{Reward Design.} We select a subset of the constructed human-annotated data (in Section~\ref{sec:bc-training}) for RL and employ a rule-based verification function to provide verifiable training signals for each trajectory.
+Successfully solved trajectories receive a reward of 1 for every correctly formatted action that contributes to the solution; failed trajectories or improperly formatted actions receive a reward of 0.
+Unlike conventional approaches that propagate step-wise returns via the Bellman equation, our methodology treats each prompt-response pair as an independent training instance with rewards based on the final trajectory outcome.
+This direct reward assignment provides explicit feedback by coupling agent behaviors with task success, facilitating effective policy optimization.